Johnna-Taylor/Python2_Portfolio/Object_Detection.md

+# Python2_Portfolio
+This is the portfolio of python that I learned during BISC450C-V84

+## Feature Detection
+### Object Detection

+In this class section we learned how to take an object from one picture and display how many of that object is in another picture with a heatmap

 ```python
 # make sure to go to terminal and install: python -m pip install -- upgrade pip
 # then install: pip install opencv-python